IN THIS ARTICLE:

 User Intent:

 Visitors are discovering their problem or researching solutions.
-They're not ready to buy—they're gathering information, comparing options, and building understanding.
+They're not ready to buy.
+Right now they're gathering information, comparing options, and building understanding.

 Conversion Goals: